 The first thing your guests will want to know is the date and location of the wedding.
 The second?
 Where you’re registered.
 Building a registry is a lot of fun, and it’s the perfect opportunity to make mindful choices.
 Requesting wedding gifts that are fair trade, locally produced, or built to last is one of the easiest ways to be a socially conscious bride, and it’s becoming more common.

 Gone are the days when you would be limited to what the big box home goods chains have to offer.
-Have you had your eye on a set of recycled glass tumblers, handmade table linens from India, and a stainless steel crockpot that’s built to last?
+Have you had your eye on hand-painted tableware or handmade table linens?
 You can add them all, and any other item from any store in the world, to the same registry by using services like Thankful Registry.
 Simply put the ‘add to Thankful’ button to your bookmark bar on your computer, and start creating your list!
 This is especially convenient for your guests, because they won’t have to look on multiple registries or fight traffic and crowds to find your perfect gift.

 2. Use Your Registry for Good

 Simply put, registries are an anticipated part of wedding etiquette.
 You can expect to receive well-meaning (but sometimes unwanted or duplicate) wedding gifts if you don’t help to guide your guests toward items you can actually use.
 So it’s often best for everybody involved to embrace the registry tradition.
 However, don’t feel obligated to request things you don’t need.
 You and your beloved may already have a well-stocked linen closet and more appliances than you can shake a stick at.
 If that is the case, feel free to ignore tradition and register in a way that gives back to others.